Din Din Aviv: Biography

 Dina (Din Din) Aviv was born in Tel Aviv, Israel.
 Her parents are both artists; her mother, Aliza Aviv, is a performing singer in a wide range of styles, her father was a jazz musician, and as a child she recorded an album, Alidin with her mother and accompanied her father when he performed.

-Aviv is a graduate of Alliance High School and served in the Israeli army as a solo vocalist for the Air Force entertainment troupe.
+Aviv is a graduate of Alliance High School and was a member of the Tel Aviv Scouts Band as part of her being part of the Sea Scouts in Tel Aviv.
+She served in the Israeli army as a solo vocalist for the Air Force entertainment troupe.
 She studied dance and ballet at the Israel School of Ballet and with Dorit Gasner, African dance with Master Aisha Diallo, Indian song and Tabla drum playing in India, African drumming with Uri Nave, congas with master Avi Zarfati, and piano and two years of drum and voice studies at the Rimon School of Jazz and Contemporary Music.

 She gave "Rhythm in Dance" workshops at Seminar Hakibbutzim and her ular children's video, Tof HaLev Shel Din Din (Hebrew: תוף הלב של דין דין, "Din Din's Heart Drum"), introduced many Israeli families to the world of rhythm.
 She presented a world music program with her mother, Aliza Aviv, in which they both sing in Turkish, Kurdish, Greek, Bulgarian, Georgian, Persian and Hebrew.
 She was a chosen artist of the Israel Cultural Excellence Foundation (IcExcellence), which aims to support artistic talent in Israel.